seqwellBioinfo/lima_demux_bbduk/README.md

 ## How to run the pipeline
 The pipeline can be run using the scripts in the nextflow.sh script, run as bash nextflow.sh.
+The required inputs are hifi bam files, and seqWell LongPlex barcode.

 ```
 #!/bin/bash